catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 present in a target schema.
 Its collection of ``Column`` objects represents naming and typing information about individual table columns.
-A full array of objects describing constraints, indexes, and sequences are provided to fill in many more details, some of which impact the behavior of the engine and SQL construction system.
+A full array of objects describing constraints, indexes, and sequences is provided to fill in many more details, some of which impact the behavior of the engine and SQL construction system.
 In particular, ``ForeignKeyConstraint`` is central to determining how two tables should be joined.